 Also, I spilled this milk all over the freakin place while taking photos.
 DOH!

 I’ve never much of a dairy milk drinker.
-When I was 5 I suffered from chronic nightmares, and had to drink warm milk every night to help me get to sleep.
+I’d much rather take a glass of almond or hazelnut milk these days.
+When I was 5, I suffered from chronic nightmares, and had to drink warm milk every night to help me get to sleep.
 BLECH! blech.
 Triple BLECH!
 I even tried chocolate and strawberry milk powder….. still blech.
 Who likes warm milk!?
 Babies, I guess.
 Babies.

 Well…….. milk and I are not BFFs.
 Except with cereal, which may be the best thing ever.

+I added an option to add vanilla and a bit of cardamom to the hazelnut milk for some extra pizzaz.
 I’m gonna warn you about the cardamom flavor in this one too.
 Cardamom is pretty strong you guys, and this recipe packs a CARDAMOM PUNCH!
 BLAM!
-I like it this way, but you may want to start with about 1/4 teaspoon cardamom first.
+I like it this way, but you may want to start with just plain hazelnut milk first.
+Or, skip the cardamom and just add the vanilla.

 - 1 cup raw hazelnuts